freerangeeggs/study-notes/MS-600/identity.md

 **[On-behalf-of Flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow)** is when a backend service or web API needs to talk to another service or web API as if it was you.
 It will recieve a request from the application with an access token, and request a new access token to use when calling the additional service/API.

-**[Client credentials Flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow)** is auth without a user, ore more specifically when a service needs to authenticate to another service or API as the application and not a user.
+**[Client credentials Flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow)** is auth without a user, or more specifically when a service needs to authenticate to another service or API as the application and not a user.
 Auth is done without a UI (as there is no user), but instead will use the a client secret and password to connect, you can also use a client certificate for extra security.

 **[Device Code Flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-device-code)**  is useful for scenarios where a user needs to sign in but you cannot open a login prompt, such as IoT devices or on a command line application.
 The user is told to browse to a url, and enter a code that corresponds with the auth request; they then will need to log in and authorise the application.